berkeley-cs186/project-gitbook/assignments/hw0/submitting.md

 # Submitting the Assignment

-This homework is due on Thursday, 9/3/2020 at 11:59PM PDT (GMT-7).
+This homework is due on **Thursday, 9/3/2020 at 11:59PM PDT (GMT-7)**.

 See [the main readme](README.md#submitting-assignments) for submission instructions.
-The assignment number for this homework is hw0.

 You should make sure that all code you modify belongs to files with TODO\(hw0\) comments in them.
-A full list of files that you may modify follows:
+A full list of files that you may modify are as follows:

 * `databox/StringDataBox.java`

 ### Grading

-* 100% of your grade will be made up of tests released to you \(the tests that we
+* 100% of your grade will be made up of test released to you \(the test that we

   provided in `database.databox.TestWelcome`\)